Capacity & Scaling Model

 How We Keep Quality Stable Across Sites

-Scaling does not mean variability.
-Our cross-site controls ensure repeatable output and consistent acceptance results.
+Scaling does not need to mean higher variability.
+Cross-site controls help support repeatable output and more consistent acceptance results.

 Component lists, substitutions, and approved suppliers are controlled and documented.

-Reference samples guide training, in-process decisions, and acceptance alignment.
+Reference samples guide training, in-process decisions, and final acceptance alignment.

 Incoming, in-process, and final checks with batch traceability and escalation triggers.